-pwd is Unix command to Print Current Working directory.
-You may find it referred as Present Working Directory in some books.
+PWD is a Linux command which Prints the Current Working directory.
+Sometimes it is referenced as the Present Working Directory in some books.

 Below are the options:

-- -L – logical use PWD from environment, even if it contains symlinks
+- -L – logical use PWD from an environment, even if it contains symlinks

 - –help – display this help and exit